drkupi/APWS/README.md

 The shiny application is developed by Dr. Taimoor Akhtar.

-Please Contact Us at: akhtart@uoguelph.ca for any questions.
+Please Contact Us at: pdaggupa@uoguelph.ca for any questions.

 ## Citing Us
 If you use our data, application or codes, please cite this repository (zenodo DOI is provided above) and the following paper: